-For long-term electricity infrastructure planning of the U.S. power grid under future climate and water resource condition, researchers have used a new modelling approach.
+Researchers have used a new modelling approach to long-term electricity infrastructure planning for the US power grid under future climate and water resource conditions.

-This new modelling approach used by researchers is a shift from traditional projections which do not consider climate-water impacts on electricity generation.
-The result shows that an addition of 5.3% to 12% of power-generating capacity is needed to meet reliability requirements.
+This new modelling approach researchers use is a shift from traditional projections, which do not consider climate-water impacts on electricity generation.
+The result shows that adding 5.3% to 12% of power-generating capacity is needed to meet reliability requirements.

 Researchers have combined high-resolution hydrological, thermal-power plant, and capacity-expansion models to improve long-term electricity infrastructure planning.